 Image 62 shows ROOM OF BLUES from the DOUBLE VISION series full out and in tilts, pans, zooms.

-It was told that Cleveland had inherited some eight valuable acres of wooded property by Edgartown Pond, and it included a modest, small rectangular single story home.
-Plain white shingles covered its exterior, but its interior was decorated in an eclectic color palette.
-Each room, and there were only five, including the bathroom, had seem to have a story to tell.
+Young Cleveland’s story was that she had inherited from her grandmother eight valuable acres of wooded property by Edgartown Pond.
+It included a plain, small rectangular single-story house where she lived.
+White shingles covered its exterior, but its interior was decorated in an eclectic color palette.
+There were only five rooms, including the bathroom.
+Each provided a setting for a visual story.

-The first piece, ROOM OF BLUES, was created with the idea of the Muse waking in the morning after an evening slumber party with herself.
+The first piece, ROOM OF BLUES, was created with the idea of the twin Muses waking in the morning after an evening slumber party with her twin self.
 To pull it off he had his View Camera suffer from ocular misalignment by using an external shutter, or one that was outside of the camera.

 Image 63 shows a contraption having two sliding panels that would perform like an external shutter.
 Then repeat back to Image 58.